shopware/helm-charts/charts/shopware/README.md

 ### Operator

-A Shopware operator is installed for each namespace by default.
-You can disable this in the [values.yaml](values.yaml) file if you prefer to use it cluster-wide.
 As the operator is still in beta, we advise against using it at the cluster level.

 ### Shopware Image